 Coronavirus has disrupted the sporting world more than any other single cause since the Second World War.

-Football matches had to stop for a number of months, and stadia have not been at full capacity ever since.
+Football matches had to stop for a number of months, and stadia taken a long time to get back to full capacity.

 Like any club, Roma have been affected by the virus.